brianleroux/Android-Couchbase/README.md

 If you just want to get started, jump to **Getting Started**.

-The biggest thing we need help with is size optimization - currently a Release build adds about 7 MB to your application.
-We are targeting 5 MB for our initial round of optimizations.
-It can definitely go lower but that work might take longer.
+The biggest thing we need help with is size optimization - currently a Release build adds about 4 MB to your application (reported as 13MB).

 ## Join us